l3l0/OpenSocialBundle/README.md

 ## Introduction
 ===============
-This Bundle may provide integration with osapi (OpenSocial API).
+This Bundle provides integration with osapi (OpenSocial API).
+Right now bundle provides a Symfony2 authentication via FriendConnect so user can login into Symfony2 using Friend Connect mechanism.
+Bundle allow to use all osapi providers, but only FriendConnect provider have implemented Symfony2 authentication mechanism (right now).
+Bundle has not had twig integration yet.

 ## Installation
 ===============